hex-g/hive-old/docs/gateway.md

 # API Gateway
 The entry point into the system.
-In other words, the guy you'll throw your HTTP request at. (｡•̀ᴗ-)✧
+In other words, the guy the frontend people will throw your HTTP requests at. (｡•̀ᴗ-)✧